pinobatch/numism/docs/gb_coins.md

 Coin list
 ---------
-Lists for the first three stages are complete.
-Stage 4 is in planning and begins a focus on distinguishing behaviors of the original Game Boy (DMG) from later models.
+Lists for the first four stages are complete.
+Stage 4 begins a focus on distinguishing behaviors of the original Game Boy (DMG) from later models.

 Stages: